Industry Solutions

 What Is AI's Role in Retail?

 Artificial intelligence is fundamentally reshaping the retail industry, changing how customers discover products, how retailers operate, and where profit is created.
 This is not a story about plugging a chatbot into an existing website.
-According to BCG, retailers that rebuild their customer value propositions, economics, capabilities, and technology stacks around AI will be the ones that win over the next five years, while those treating it as just another tool risk falling behind.
+BCG puts it starkly.
+The winners over the next five years will rebuild their value proposition, economics, skills, and tech stack around AI.
+Retailers that treat it as one more tool will fall behind.

-AI in retail refers to the use of machine learning, predictive analytics, and generative AI to support tasks such as personalized recommendations, demand forecasting, inventory management, dynamic pricing, and customer service.
+AI in retail means using machine learning, predictive analytics, and generative AI across the everyday jobs of the business.
+That covers recommendations, demand forecasting, stock, pricing, and customer service.
 Rather than simply automating existing processes, AI is changing the underlying structure of how retail businesses create and capture value.

 Why Retail Is Being Reshaped, Not Just Automated

-BCG's 2026 analysis identifies four core dimensions of retail being reshaped by AI, and understanding them changes how a retailer should think about its AI strategy.
+BCG's 2026 analysis names four parts of retail that AI is reshaping.
+Reading them changes how you should think about strategy.

-• Customer journeys.
-Shopping is shifting from product browsing to mission-based shopping, where a customer wants help accomplishing something, like refreshing a wardrobe or planning a birthday party, rather than searching for a single item.
+- Customer journeys.
+Shopping is shifting from browsing products to shopping for a mission.
+The customer wants help refreshing a wardrobe or planning a birthday party, not one item from a search box.

-• Channels.
-Channels are splitting into research and confirmation roles, with AI assistants becoming the default space where customers research and shortlist purchases, while physical stores become the place where customers seek confidence, service, and fulfilment.
+- Channels.
+Channels are splitting into two roles: research and confirmation.
+AI assistants are where customers research and build a shortlist.
+Stores are where they go for confidence, service, and fulfilment.

 Why AI Adoption Is Accelerating Now

-KPMG's global research on AI in retail finds that leading retailers are already using AI for everything from instant stock replenishment to personalized shopping agents, moving well beyond pilot projects into everyday operations.
-The report emphasizes that meaningful change starts with the consumer, not the technology itself, and offers guidance on preparing for the next wave of agentic AI in retail operations.
+KPMG's global research finds leading retailers well past the pilot stage.
+They already run AI for instant stock replenishment and personalized shopping agents as ordinary operations.
+The report is blunt about where change starts: with the consumer, not the technology.
+It then sets out how to prepare for agentic AI in retail operations.

 BCG's research adds a workforce dimension to this shift.
-In AI mature retail organizations, productivity outside of stores is estimated to rise by more than 30 percent, while total employee costs fall by around 10 percent, driven by leaner teams with deeper analytical and AI fluency.
+In AI-mature retailers, productivity outside stores is expected to rise by more than 30 percent.
+Total employee costs fall by around 10 percent.
+The driver is leaner teams with deeper analytical and AI skills.
 This does not mean fewer opportunities in retail, but it does mean the nature of retail roles is changing quickly.

 AI Use Cases in Retail: A Deeper Look